crp94/Personalised-aesthetic-assessment-using-residual-adapters/README.md

 * **Carlos Rodríguez - Pardo** - [crp94](https://github.com/crp94)

-If you find this work useful, please cite me and this repository.
+If you find this work useful, please cite me and the paper in [Arxiv](https://arxiv.org/abs/1907.03802).

 ## License